Driving Long-Term Recovery across Impacted Communities

 Background on SBP:

 SBP exists to shrink the time between disaster and recovery.
-We believe a prompt, efficient, and predictable recovery fortifies survivors against reaching their breaking point.
+We believe a prompt, efficient, and predictable recovery fortifies impacted individuals against reaching their breaking point.
 SBP is committed to sharing resources and best practices developed over the past 16 years with other nonprofits and community-based organizations.
 To learn more about SBP, please visit SBPUSA.ORG.

 SHARE Program Overview: